-The pain of a migraine headache may be accompanied by symptoms such as nausea, vomiting and sensitivity to environmental factors, such as light and sound.
+The pain of a migraine headache may be accompanied by symptoms such as nausea, vomiting and an uncomfortable sensitivity to environmental factors, such as light (photophobia) and sound (phonophobia).
 Some people experience neurological ‒ primarily visual ‒ disturbances, called an aura, during the migraine attack or as a sign that it is about to begin.

 Migraines are primarily an episodic condition.
 This means that an affected person is at an increased likelihood of experiencing headache attacks during some time periods.

-Treatment for migraine headaches depends on the type of migraine headaches a person experiences, but broadly focuses on reducing the frequency of migraine attacks and alleviating the symptoms of the headache episodes.
+Appropriate methods for providing relief for migraine headaches can vary, depending on the type of migraine headaches a person experiences.
+Broadly speaking, treatment focuses on reducing the frequency of migraine attacks and alleviating the symptoms of the headache episodes.
 Currently, there is no cure for migraine headache disorder because the pathophysiology ‒ disordered physiological processes ‒ that result in a person developing migraine headaches are not yet fully understood.
-However, with effective treatment and management, the potential negative impact of the condition on a person’s quality of life can usually be minimized effectively.
+6 However, with effective treatment and management, the potential negative impact of the condition on a person’s quality of life can usually be minimized effectively.

 - A sensation of throbbing, pulsing pain: this usually builds up over one to two hours and intensifies with movement or physical activity